AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 UserConnect-041715
 ==================

--  Support setting the maximum number of connections for each gateway.
+-  Support for setting the maximum number of connections for each gateway.

 -  Support NAT capability for each gateway.